Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: SUPPLEMENTARY MATERIAL

 \section{SUPPLEMENTARY MATERIAL}

-The Supplementary Material includes: the initial and the final structures in a recrystallization simulation at 260 K for the basal and prism1 surfaces (Fig. S1); the time evolution of the excess number of liquid-like molecules $\Delta n_l$ during the TIP4P/Ice and mW crystallization simulations for one replica at each simulated temperature and for the basal and prism1 surfaces (Fig. S2); the piecewise linear fitting the time evolution of the $\Delta n_l$ during the TIP4P/Ice crystallization simulations three replicas of the ice Ih basal and prism1 surfaces from 240 K to 270 K (Fig. S3-S9); the time evolution of the formation of the four ice bilayers above the interface where the melted area meets the area of ice on the basal and prism1 surfaces during the TIP4P/Ice crystallization process at 260 K and 265 K (Fig. S10-S11); the formation of the final layer tightly adhering the QLL on the basal and prism1 surfaces during the TIP4P/Ice crystallization process at 260 K (Fig. S12).
+The Supplementary Material includes: the comparison of results obtained with the Nos\'e-Hoover thermostat with different time constants (Fig.~S1); the comparison of results obtained with the Nos\'e-Hoover and Langevin thermostats (Figs.~S2 and S3); the comparison of results obtained with the Nos\'e-Hoover and CSVR thermostats (Figs.~S4 and S5); the initial and the final structures in a recrystallization simulation at 260 K for the basal and prism1 surfaces (Fig.~S6); the time-evolution of the excess number of liquid-like molecules $\Delta n_l$ during the TIP4P/Ice and mW crystallization simulations for one replica at each temperature, for the basal and prism1 surfaces (Fig.~S7); the piecewise linear fitting of the time-evolution of $\Delta n_l$ during the TIP4P/Ice crystallization simulations for the replicas of the ice Ih basal and prism1 surfaces from 240 K to 270 K (Fig.~S8-S14); the time-evolution of the formation of the four ice bilayers above the interface where the melted area initially met the crystalline region for the basal and prism1 faces during the TIP4P/Ice crystallization process at 265 K (Fig.~S15).